The Year 6 team is made up of Mrs Cass, Mrs Jones and Mrs Wilkinson.

 Homework – Homework books will be sent home on a Wednesday and are due in the following Monday.
-Homework is currently topic based and the children will be given all the tasks on a sheet at the start of term.(Also available here Year 6 Homework Term 1).
-They should complete one task each week.
-Click here for the latest homework sheet.
+Each week the children will receive an English based piece of work and a maths based piece.
 Children should be encouraged to produce work of the same high standard that would be expected in class.
 A homework award will be given each week.
 Children who find it hard to complete their homework at home are encouraged to come to homework club on Thursday lunchtimes.

 PE – In the Spring term, children will have two PE sessions on a Wednesday: one with a dance coach and the other with a Grimsby Town PE Coach.
 For PE children are expected to wear a white t-shirt, dark shorts and plimsolls when we are indoor, and tracksuit bottoms and trainers when outdoor.
 Please ensure that girls have long hair tied back and that they have spare socks in their bag for the days they are wearing tights!

 Our topics covered in Year 6 are: